evolvingstuff/vdw2/content/posts/preterm-birth-and-low-vitamin-d-many-studies.md

 │   inner_content: `((Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin))` │   depth: `1`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
-│   │   full_match: `((Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin))` │   │   inner_content: `Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin` │   │   page: `Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin` │   │   children:
+│   │   full_match: `((Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin))` │   │   inner_content: `Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin` │   │   page: `Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Preterm Birth 2.7X more likely if low vitamin D (dark skin in this case) - Nov 2023|Dark Skin`